-Please see the March 2020 Department of Agriculture / Weights and Measures Update for more information and a list of the Department's essential services that will continue to be performed during this closure.
+Please see the July 2020 Department of Agriculture / Weights and Measures Update for more information on current office hours, or contact us at the Department's main phone line or email.

 San Luis Obispo County is home to numerous weekly Certified Farmers’ Markets, with at least one operating almost every day of the week.
 The markets give consumers the chance to meet and buy products directly from many Certified Producers.
 Fresh fruits, vegetables, nuts, plants, flowers and certain processed agricultural goods available year-round offer shoppers the bounty of each season.

 California Certified Farmers’ Markets allow producers to offer certain types of products directly to the public.
 To sell within a Certified Farmers’ Market, a producer must be Certified.
 Certification is done by obtaining a Farmers' Market Certified Producers Certificate issued by the County of San Luis Obispo Department of Agriculture/Weights and Measures.
 The Certificate documents what crops producers are growing and where crops are grown.